-A tripod is used and needed to keep your camera still, your flash gun or other equipment motionless.
+A tripod is used and needed to keep your camera still, your flashgun, or other equipment motionless.

-When taking shoots by holding the camera in your hand, it is impossible to keep it still – it will shake.
+When taking shots by holding the camera in your hand, it is impossible to keep it still – it will shake.
 Depending on your shutter speed, you will see results of not shooting with a tripod in your photos, especially if the shutter speed is low.

-Long exposure example with water:
+Extended exposure example with water:

-Example with car traffic in the night:
+Case with car traffic in the night:

 … and with stars:

 In my opinion, for high visual performance when shooting architecture, a tripod is a must.
 In architecture, you will have many decorative details that will fail to be visible when zooming into the photos.